-8.Setbacks & Site Plan
+8. Setbacks & Site Plan

 Setbacks in Myers Flat are reduced to the applicable underlying principal zoning district which is 20' front setback and 10' side setbacks.
 See 55.4.6.5.8 of the CCLUO 2.0 Amendment.
 The 600' setback from any structure is for permitted residences only in Myers flat.
-See 55.4.6.5.8 of the CCLUO attached "Exhibit E"
+See 55.4.6.5.8 of the CCLUO attached "Exhibit E".

-The County Streamside Management Area Setback of 100' will be maintained and applicant will relocate any existing area inside the 100' setback to meet the setback from the Streamside Management Area.
+The Humboldt County Streamside Management Area Setback of 100' will be maintained and applicant will relocate any existing area inside the 100' setback to meet the setback from the Streamside Management Area.
+The cultivation area will be 150' from the Streamside Management Area to also meet the State Class 1 Water Course Setback.

-The Applicant will be submitting the site plan and maps for this project prior to conditional approval of the permits.
-See Exhibit A for Site plans from Applicant.
+The applicant or another engineer will be submitting the site plan and maps for this project prior to conditional approval of the permits.
+See "Exhibit A" for Site plans from Applicant.